rbrastad/lib-html-exporter/README.md

 # lib-html-exporter

-An Enonic XP library to Export CSS styled HTML to Excel and PDF
+An Enonic XP library with Export CSS styled HTML to Excel and PDF.

 The library is built on top of https://github.com/alanhay/html-exporter with some modifications.